axyn45/comp9727-25t2/project/report/project-report.md

 Masked Language Modeling (MLM) is the pre-training technique introduced with BERT.
 Its biggest innovation was enabling a model to learn from both left and right context simultaneously, creating a truly bidirectional understanding of language.

 Instead of trying to predict the next word in a sentence, MLM randomly hides a certain percentage of words in the input text and then tasks the model with predicting only those hidden words.
-As stated in this paper[^1], the objective is to "predict the original vocabulary id of the masked word based only on its context."
+As stated in the paper by Google AI language team, the objective is to "predict the original vocabulary id of the masked word based only on its context."

 To prevent the model from simply learning to focus on the `[MASK]` token, BERT uses a strategy for the 15% of words it randomly chooses to hide: